SensiLab/Andy-Lomas-Generative-Art-Dataset/README.md

 The images are in the Image directory, the names correspond to those in the dataset csv file.

 `imageThumbs.tgz` contains thumbnail (128x128) versions of all the images.

+The original images are too big to be stored on Github so can be downloaded from [this link](https://drive.google.com/drive/folders/1JyzATmpVSVD59dXsUd7LhhV0EKtIVivH?usp=sharing).

 ## References
 [1] Lomas, A.: Cellular forms: An artistic exploration of morphogenesis.
 In: *AISB 2014 - 50th Annual Convention of the AISB* (2014)